The Classes listed below constitute our onlne courses.

 An analysis of the economic interdependence among nations, with emphasis on international trade and finance.
 Consideration given to the role and function of the multinational enterprise.
 Prerequisites: None.

-Includes literature written prior to 1860 in the United States.
+Includes literature written after 1860 in the United States.
 Prerequisites: None.

 Review of folk and modern literature from a variety of world cultures, including application of literary criteria to folk and modern literature for children.
 Prerequisites: None.